deeplearning4j/deeplearning4j/simple-image-load-transform.md

 ## Handing off to fit
-Deeplearning4j's neural net's take either a dataset or a dataset iterator to fit too.
+Deeplearning4j's neural nets take either a dataset or a dataset iterator to fit too.
 These are fundamental concepts for our framework.
 Please refer to other examples for how to use an iterator.
 Here is how you contruct a dataset iterator from an image record reader.

 ~~~java
 DataSetIterator dataIter = new RecordReaderDataSetIterator(recordReader, 10, 1, outputNum);